dgraph-io/dgraph/wiki/content/graphql/queries/cascade.md

     }
 }
 ```
-The query below would only return those posts which have a non-null text field.
+The query below only return those posts which have a non-null text field.
 ```graphql
 {
         queryAuthor {